 If you plan to brainstorm ideas for a bigger project, then, we are sure that you wouldn’t mind improving your drawing skills.

-If you want to become good (at, decent and passable!!) at the art of sketching, then, there are a few tips that you can consider adding to your list.
+If you want to become good (at, decent and passable!!) at the art of sketching, then, there are 18 tips on illustration that you can consider adding to your list.

 Let’s get started.

 No matter where you go, always take a sketchbook with you – a smaller one will do, you know, to fit in your bag – so that you can record your ideas whenever inspiration strikes you.

 Always create a habit of carrying one with you – you don’t want to miss any creative chance, do you?